tldr-pages/tldr/pages/common/cloudflared.md

 `cloudflared tunnel login`

-- Create a tunnel and give it a name
+- Create a tunnel and give it a name:

 `cloudflared tunnel create <NAME>`